Wellbeing and Getting Help

 - Local Authority information for emergency help and support for people suffering and carers, with specialist links

-- The Mental Health Foundation brings together a brilliant range of national organisations to contact, or read their resources
+- The Mental Health Foundation brings together a brilliant range of national organisations to contact, or read their resources.

 - The Hub of Hope brings local, national, peer, community, charity, private and NHS mental health support and services together in one place – it’s really easy to find local services near your postcode.

-- The Children’s Society has a helpline/email service, and excellent webpages on particular issues
+- The Children’s Society has a helpline/email service, and excellent webpages on particular issues for children & young people

-- Our Coastal and Rural page has links for charities working with farming and fishing communities
+- Our Coastal and Rural page has links for charities working with farming and fishing communities.

 - The NHS’s new “Every Mind Matters” campaign launched in April 2020 is well presented with useful links & videos.
 Read the 10 Top Tips if you’re worried about coronavirus, Looking After Children & Young People During The Outbreak, and a Mind Plan ‘quiz’ which generates tailored wellbeing ideas for this period.